marmstrong-Dev/WGU-C969-Final/README.md

 # C969-WGU-Final
-Performance Assessment for C969 (Software II)
+Performance Assessment for C969 (Software II) --
+Built with Visual Studio Community Edition --
+.NET Framework 4.7.2

 __You are working for a software company that has been contracted to develop a scheduling desktop user interface application.
 The contract is with a global consulting organization that conducts business in multiple languages and has main offices in Phoenix, Arizona; New York, New York; and London, England.
 The consulting organization has provided a MySQL database that your application must pull data from.
 The database is used for other systems and therefore its structure cannot be modified.__